-Many learning tools and programs provide tools for Influencers – coaches, sellers, negotiators, leaders, healthcare providers, managers, and consultants – to help Others make the changes they seek.
+Many learning programs provide tools for Influencers – coaches, sellers, negotiators, leaders, healthcare providers, managers, and consultants – to help clients make the changes they seek.
 Coaching programs teach how to recognize what the client is ‘really’ saying and offer the best techniques to help.
 Doctors offer reasons and rationale as to why patients need to change daily regimens.
 Negotiators seek the BATNA.
-But all tools have one thing in common: they assume that the Outsider can, and should, be the one leading the change.
+But all tools have one thing in common: they assume that the Influencer controls the change.

 OUR SUBJECTIVITY IMPEDES SUCCESS

-The problem with outside Influencers is twofold: our subjectivity causes potentially erroneous paths to discovery and outcome (1-4 below); the outside-in approach covertly makes us Consultants/Experts/Leaders who run the risk of stripping our clients of their own capability and self-leadership (5):
+The problem with outside Influencers is twofold: our subjectivity causes potentially erroneous outcomes (1-4 below); the outside-in approach runs the risk of stripping our clients of their own capability and self-leadership (5).

-2. Both client and Influencer pose and respond to questions according to their subjective biases of what they each think should be achieved, thereby potentially missing huge swathes of necessary information, or opposition.
-Unfortunately, discovery is then determined and biased according to the capability and skills of the chosen Influencer using biased judgment in the form of ‘intuition’ and ‘gut reaction’ – particularly difficult on clients with a conscious desire to change that’s at odds with their unconscious preferring the status quo.
+2. Because Influencers pose questions according to their subjective biases of what they think should be achieved, they potentially miss huge swaths of necessary information embedded in a client’s brain and not necessarily retrievable with a standard question.
+Unfortunately, discovery is then restricted and biased according to the chosen words and filters of the Influencer who’s biased judgment (‘intuition’ and ‘gut reaction’) may overlook clients with a different set of beliefs and biases.

 4. Information, requests, facts, don’t teach a system how to change and potentially reroute our client toward our biased goals, potentially missing their own.
-Our advice, ideas, new activities, etc. become little more than an push against a system designed to maintain itself.
+Our advice, ideas, new activities, etc. become little more than a push against a system designed to maintain itself.
+And of course, it’s resisted.

-Behaviors are the action, and formal representation of, our Beliefs: without reorganizing the intricate system of beliefs, criteria, history and rules that have created the problem, any behavioral change runs the risk of being temporary.
-Having a dialogue or session based on content or need or problem solving – all behavioral – cannot effect change without constant pushing against the status quo.
+Behaviors are the action, and formal representation of, our Beliefs – our Beliefs in action, as it were: without accounting for and reorganizing the intricate system of beliefs, criteria, history, and rules that have created the problem, any requested behavioral change that isn’t a direct output from the brain runs the risk of being temporary or resisted.
+Having a dialogue or session based on content or need or problem-solving – all behavioral – cannot effect change without causing resistance.

 WHAT’S OUR JOB